Battle of Sialkot (1761): Background

-The battle
+Battle

 Timur Shah Durrani advanced with his troops to punish the Sikhs but he was repulsed in the battle fought at Chenab River.
 Following repulsion, Timur Shah Durrani withdrew under siege to Sialkot, northeast of Punjab capital of Lahore.
 He was further attacked by the Sikhs at Sialkot.
 The attack was so ferocious that Timur Shah Durrani lost most of his men in the attack.
 But he, along with his remaining army, continued to battle the Sikhs.
 The Sikhs were very effective in the battle as they were using guerilla warfare hit-and-run tactics on the Afghan army.
 Soon, the Sikhs surrounded Sialkot and started a blockade from supplies coming from Kabul to Sialkot.
 The blockade was very effective as it started to starve the Afghan army who were running low on food.
 The food shortage made the Durranis desperate to escape from Sialkot.
 Soon, Timur Shah Durrani found an opening and led his army out of Sialkot.
 His tired and weary army was starved into surrendering and they quickly withdrew.
 However the Sikhs did not chase them.
 Instead, they captured Sialkot.
 The Afghans along with Timur Shah Durrani had run off to Kabul therefore the battle was a clear victory for the Sikhs.